 Always Aim to get a huge number of shares and comments for your blog posts.

-Technically Getting more engagements for blog posts is a good ranking signal for Google algorithm.
+Getting engagements by promoting the blog on Facebook is a good ranking signal for the Google algorithm.

 Hence this could improve your rankings and traffic for the posts.

-When People love your blog posts they will start sharing it on their Facebook newsfeed with their friends and connections.
+When People love your blog posts they will start sharing them on their Facebook newsfeed with their friends and connections.

 Hence your post could be displayed in a lot of people’s newsfeed.